 A critical component that cannot be overlooked is addressing how you will accomplish your goals to consistently publish your content across various channels, like your blog and social.
 To amplify your voice and push your content to perform you will need to publish email newsletters, create landing pages for lead capture and use syndication with destination sites that increase your exposure and convert your prospects into customers.

 To drive more engagement and increase your chances of getting found, the ContentMX team works with you to understand your buyers and produce a content plan.
 We then deliver everything you need to build and implement a complete content marketing strategy for your technology company.
-Our unique workflow and underlying technology allow us to offer you a uniquely powerful solution at a highly affordable price.
+Our unique workflow and underlying technology allow us to offer you a uniquely powerful solution at a very affordable price.